MATH1012 Mathematical Theory and Methods

 MATH1002 Mathematical Methods 2

 - Contact hours

-- lectures: 3 hours a week; tutorials: 2 hours per week; computer labs: 1 hour per week
+- lectures: 3 hours a week; practical classes: 2 hours per week; computer labs: 1 hour per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.